M.A. (Cantab.) LL.M. (Cantab.)

 Year of Call: 1999

-He is recommended in the legal Directories in both Professional Negligence and Sports law.
+He is recommended as a leading junior in the legal Directories for Professional Negligence, Construction and Sports law.
 Quotes from the Directories include:

-“Sharp and extremely thorough”; “He is highly skilled, knows his brief and is not aggressive, but is certainly highly effective”; “Up-and-coming junior”; “Well on his way to becoming a leading junior in the field”; “Proving himself to be a rising star at the Bar for horseracing cases” [Sport]
+“He's a talented performer in the courtroom"; “Sharp and extremely thorough”; “He is highly skilled, knows his brief and is not aggressive, but is certainly highly effective”; “Up-and-coming junior”; “Passionate about sport”; “Well on his way to becoming a leading junior in the field”; “Proving himself to be a rising star at the Bar for horseracing cases.”
+“A very competent barrister with a broad sports practice.”
+[Sport]

 He prides himself on being an incisive and responsive barrister and a user-friendly team player.
 He places particular emphasis on having a command of the detail but without getting bogged down in trivia and being able to provide the best practical and commercial solution to legal problems.

 He has wide advocacy experience and appears before the Commercial Court, Chancery Division, TCC and appellate courts as well as in sports disciplinary tribunals, including the Court of Arbitration for Sport (CAS).
 Rick relishes his role as an advocate.

 Rick is also recognised and regarded for offering expertise in the fields of sports law and sports disciplinary law.
-He is regularly instructed by the British Horseracing Authority and the IRB (the International Rugby Board).
-His cases include acting for an Olympic Gold Medalist in a selection appeal to British Rowing, the National Governing Body for Rowing; a successful high profile doping appeal on behalf of the International Association of Athletics Federations at CAS; advising a professional footballer on a doping appeal to the FA.
+He is regularly instructed by World Rugby (formerly the IRB) and the International Association of Athletics Federations.
+His cases include acting for an Olympic Gold Medalist in a selection appeal to British Rowing, the National Governing Body for Rowing; successful high profile doping appeals on behalf of the International Association of Athletics Federations at CAS; advising a professional footballer on a doping appeal to the FA; advising rugby players in doping appeals; and acting in an FA Rule K Arbitration.

 He is a member of COMBAR, PNBA, the Chancery Bar Association and the British Association for Sport and Law.
 He is also a member of the IBA and IPBA.